-When you take all the people getting tattooed in the United States, it may surprise some that men and women are only a couple of percentage points apart for who gets inked the most.
-Of all men of all ages in America, 15 percent have tattoos, while of all women of all ages, 13 percent get tattooed.
+When you consider who is getting tattoed in the United States, it may surprise you to learn that men and women are only a couple of percentage points apart in terms of who gets inked the most.
+The rate for men (of any age) is 15 percent, whereas the rate for women (of any age) is 13 percent.

-With women entering the tattooing craze, they have taken the butterfly as the favorite symbols to be tattooed on their bodies; the reason it's among the leading tattoo designs requested.
+With so many women participating in the tattooing craze, many have taken the butterfly as a favorite symbol.
+The butterfly is among the leading tattoo designs requested.

+If you're wondering if a butterfly tattoo is for you, try some temporary ones first.
 I really do recommend trying out a temporary tattoo if you've never had one before.
-Place a butterfly where you want it on your body and get a feel for if you would want if permanent or not.
+Place a butterfly where you want it on your body and get a feel for whether you would want it to be permanent or not.

 Included below are some fun temporary butterfly tattoos for you to try if you want to go that way first.
 You really should try something like that first to avoid any regrets later.